eraofchaos/eraofchaos.github.io/Items/art_60.md

 ---
-title: "Item -  Sandals of the Saint"
+title: "Item - Artifacts -  Sandals of the Saint"
 permalink: /Items/art_60/
 excerpt: " Sandals of the Saint"
 last_modified_at: 2020-12-11